Interreg : European Territorial Co-operation

 - 16 ENI Cross-border :International Cooperation and Development

-- 15 Transnational – Interreg V-B, covering larger areas of co-operation such as the Baltic Sea, Alpine and Mediterranean regions.
+- 15 Transnational – Interreg V-B, covering larger areas of co-operation such as the Baltic Sea, Alpine and Mediterranean regions, as well as some non-EU countries.
 ERDF contribution: EUR 2.1 billion.

-- The interregional co-operation programme, INTERREG Europe, and 3 networking programmes (Urbact III, Interact III and ESPON) cover all 28 Member States of the EU.
+- The interregional co-operation programme, INTERREG Europe, and 3 networking programmes (Urbact III, Interact III and ESPON) covering all 28 Member States of the EU, as well as Norway and Switzerland and in case of URBACT also Iceland and Lichtenstein.
 They provide a framework for exchanging experience between regional and local bodies in different countries.
 ERDF contribution: EUR 500 million.

 2007-2013 period – Interreg IV